jchiefelk/ITEC-430/python-mysql/README.md

 <h3>Using SQL as Systems Administration</h3>

 <p>
-	We'll be using SQL in Windows Server 2016, see pros and cons <a href="https://medium.com/@mindfiresolutions.usa/a-comparison-between-mysql-vs-ms-sql-server-58b537e474be">here.</a>
+	We'll be using MySQL in Windows Server 2016, see pros and cons, <a href="https://medium.com/@mindfiresolutions.usa/a-comparison-between-mysql-vs-ms-sql-server-58b537e474be">here.</a> .
+MySQL is used by ~50% of enterprises.
+Its free to use, can be used on many different platforms, but costs for support.
+Microsoft SQL Server costs money, but has recently released a Linux port in 2017, read <a href="https://www.wired.com/2017/01/microsofts-old-school-database-surprise-software-hit-year/">here</a>
 </p>

+<h3>Getting Started</h3>

 <p>
  First install flask, and flask-mysql